redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/02/README.md

 #### Rename Function To `mj_plot`

-Since the function that calculates a fractal image is now a dual-purpose, this should be reflected in the name.
+Since the function that calculates fractal images is now dual-purpose, this functionality should be reflected in the name.

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -